undecaf/typo3-dev/README.md

 ### Using an IDE

-In order to work on your TYPO3 installation in an IDE, the TYPO3 root needs to be exposed to a work directory in which the current user has all rights.
+In order to work on your TYPO3 installation in an IDE, the TYPO3 root directory needs to be exposed to a working directory in which the current user has all rights.

 This requires the [bindfs](https://bindfs.org/) (available for Debian-like and macOS hosts) utility to be installed from the repositories of your system.
 For macOS, [osxfuse](https://osxfuse.github.io/) is needed beforehand.
 See below for what is happening [behind the scenes](#behind-the-scenes).

-When starting TYPO3, specify the _absolute path_ of the desired work directory (e.g. `~/ide-workspace/typo3-root`) as the `-v` option to `t3 run`, i.e. in the simplest case
+When starting TYPO3, specify the path of the desired working directory (e.g. `~/ide-workspace/typo3-root`) as the `-v` option to `t3 run`, i.e. in the simplest case